NASA-AMMOS/3DTilesRendererJS/README.md

 maxSize = 800 : number
 ```

-The maximum cached size.
+The maximum cached size in number of items.
 If that current amount of cached items is equal to this value then no more items can be cached.

 ### .minSize